nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
+* **Event**: Something happening on the day.
-* **Appointment**: An event in user's local schedule with related details, including tutor's name, date of appointment, start and end time and location(optional).
+* **Appointment**: An event that refers to a tuition session with a particular tutor.
+Information stored including the tutor's name, date of appointment, start and end time and location.
+* **Schedule**: An event that is closely related to tuition, such as allocating time to do tuition homework or assessments.
 * **Education Level**: The level of education offered by a tutor for a specific subject, e.g, "O level".
 * **Years of Experience**: Years of experience of tutoring a specific subject.
 * **Qualifications**: Official certificates of successful completion of an education programme, e.g, Bachelor of Science.